OrdnaH/Kickstarter-Analysis/README.md

 ## Summary

-Advanced Excel tools are applied to a database of four thousand past Kickstarter projects in order to uncover any hidden market trends.
-Additional fields, such as Percent Funded, Average Donation, and Category, are also created for better analyze the data.
-Lastly, VBA is used to create a button that exports all charts as png images which are displayed in the [final report](https://drive.google.com/file/d/1S6bhlECXzxbjm68YPlpwaUzKEzQ3ANSA/view?usp=sharing).
+Advanced Excel tools (including VBA macros) are applied to a database of over four thousand past Kickstarter projects in order to uncover any hidden market trends.
+Additional quantitative and qualitative fields, such as Percent Funded, Average Donation and Category, are created to assist in the data analysis.
+Lastly, VBA is used to create a button that exports all charts as PNG images which are displayed in the [final report](https://drive.google.com/file/d/1S6bhlECXzxbjm68YPlpwaUzKEzQ3ANSA/view?usp=sharing).

 ## Instructions